 An Introduction to Veneers

-Veneers are thin shells of porcelain or plastic that attaches directly to the fronts of your teeth.
+Veneers are thin shells of porcelain or plastic that attach directly to the fronts of your teeth.
 They can be used to cover up structural flaws and stains.
 They can even close gaps or change the shape of worn or uneven teeth.
 Though dental veneers have recently soared in popularity, they have actually been around for many years.
 They were first invented by Dr. Charles Pincus in 1928, and they were used to enhance the appearance of actors’ teeth during filming.
 The restorations were quite temporary, and therefore they did not come into widespread use until the last fifteen years.
 Since that time, however, the treatment has become immensely popular.
 Recent technology improvements have made them more lifelike than ever before.

 Wondering What Traditional Veneers Could Do for Your Smile?